RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 used, and AWS-SDK has specific marshaling routines for those types.

 An example is "types.Tagging" used in the "PutObjectTagging" action.
-The standard marshaler of Golang produces an XML output lacking `<Tag>` entry, which appears in the XML in the API document.
-Looking at the API document, Tagging's `<Tag>` entry has no html-link, i.e., it means it has no definition.
+The standard marshaler produces an XML output lacking `<Tag>` entry, which appears in the XML in the API document.
+Looking at the API document, Tagging's `<Tag>` entry has no html-link, i.e., that means it has no definition.
 See the following description for the difference of the generated XML.

+## List of Types with Missing Tags

-This is the list of record slots that require the non-standard marshaling.
+This is the list of record slots that require the non-standard marshaling in AWS-S3.

 - **Buckets []Bucket** slot used in the response of ListBuckets and ListDirectoryBuckets.